TIBHannover/2018-07-09-FAIR-Data-and-Software/index.md

 ### Accessibility

 We try to make this workshop as accessible to everybody as possible.
-If we can help make learning easier for you in any way, please [get in touch](#contact) and we will attempt to provide.
+If we can help you in any way, please
+[get in touch](#contact) and we will attempt to provide.
 We will prepare the venue to be **wheelchair-accessible** upon request.